2018 Virginia Energy Plan

-Dominion Energy has contracted with Meridian Institute to design and facilitate a stakeholder engagement process that will focus on issues set forth in the recently-enacted Senate Bill 966.
+Dominion Energy contracted with Meridian Institute to design and facilitate a stakeholder engagement process that focused on issues set forth in the recently-enacted Senate Bill 966.
 Click HERE to read more about Meridian.

 - June 25, 2018 — Stakeholder Kickoff Meeting/Listening Session

 - June 25, 2018 — Energy Efficiency Subcommittee Meeting